Inku vs Lingopie

 - You do not have time to watch shows daily.
 Inku fits in a 10-minute coffee break.
 Lingopie requires a show-length commitment.

-When Lingopie is the better pick
+When is Lingopie the better pick?

 - You learn better through real media than flashcards.
 If flashcards bore you and shows energize you, Lingopie wins.
 Motivation matters more than pedagogy.